himanshukhadke/FoodDeliveryApp/README.md

 # Zomato
 Food Delivery Application

-Going to Write Go Code
+Going to Write Go Code for Food Delivery Application like Zomato

 compile using : go build .

 run using     : ./Zomato